otterscan/otterscan/docs/ots2.md

 Be sure to have a working Otterscan/Erigon installation first, following the [install instructions](./install.md).

+## Clone and build Erigon + OTS2 support

+Checkout the `ots2-alpha1` branch from Erigon repository: https://github.com/ledgerwatch/erigon/tree/ots2-alpha1

+Build it as usual with `make` command.

 ## Enable OTS2 indexers inside Erigon

 Change Erigon CLI args to: